abcsFrederick/ABCSwebsite-dev/Vignettes/all.md

     <li> Simulation and Modeling </li>
     <ul>
     {% for post in site.posts %}
-    {% if post.categories contains "vignettes" and "simulation and modeling" %}
+    {% if post.categories contains "vignettes" and post.tags contains "simulation and modeling" %}
         <li>
             <a href="{{ absolute_url }}{{ post.url }}">{{ post.title }}</a>
         </li>